NICALab/BEAR/README.md

 ## Reproduce the paper

 Calcium imaging data of zebrafish we have used in paper is in this [Google Drive](https://drive.google.com/file/d/115lCnwIVU0TtKedQ_31FDaOG8wksGmG9/view?usp=sharing) (~10GB).
-They are large to show that BEAR is fast and scalable to use in large calcium imaging data.
+They are very large to show that BEAR is fast and scalable to use in large calcium imaging data.

 1. Figure 3.
 Phase diagram.
 ```bash